sbb-design-systems/lyne-components/src/components/sbb-expansion-panel/readme.md

 ## Accessibility

-When the `sbb-expansion-panel-header` and the `sbb-expansion-panel-content` are slotted into the component, the content's `id` is set as `aria-controls` attribute of the button inside the header, which also receives an `id`, while this button's `id` is set as `aria-labelledby` attribute on the content.
+When the `sbb-expansion-panel-header` and the `sbb-expansion-panel-content` are slotted into the component, they both receive an `id`, if not set; then, the content's `id` is set as `aria-controls` attribute of the header, and the header's `id` is set as `aria-labelledby` attribute on the content.
-The content also receives an `id`, if it's not already set, and it has per default the `role="region"`.
-When expanded, the `sbb-expansion-panel-header` also receives the `aria-expanded` attribute.
+The `expanded` attribute is used to correctly set the `aria-expanded` attribute on the header and the `aria-hidden` attribute on the content.

 <!-- Auto Generated Below -->